nhachem/stitchr/README.md

 That column holds a session-based timestamp which enables to compare the data moved during a session.
 This is strictly __EXPERIMENTAL__ as it has implications on the queries that are attached to the DataSet.
 #### Tracking incremental changes or reloading
 The way data is moved is controlled at runtime using the `dataset` attribute `write_mode`.
 It is the spark api write mode which specifies append or full reload (overwrite).
+#### Threaded data movement
+We introduced a threaded implementation for moving a group of datasets using simple threads with semaphores based on `java.util.concurrent`.
+This is purely EXPERIMENTAL as concurrency issues may arise when updating the metadata in the data catalog.
+Tests show possible improvements of over 25% in runtime with 2 concurrent threads (running spark on a high end laptop) To enable parallel threads set `concurrent.threaded` to tr `true` and the number of semaphores by setting `concurrent.semaphores`

 ## Stitchr Architecture and Patterns ##